Understanding Fruit/Vinegar Flies

 A non-biting fly species, fruit/vinegar flies are commonly found near overripe or fermenting fruits and vegetables.
-In addition, breads and other baked goods containing yeast are a common attractant for fruit flies.
-The same goes for vinegar, beer, soda and fruit juices.
+In addition, slices of bread and other baked goods containing yeast are common attractants for fruit flies.
+The same goes for vinegar, soda, and fruit juices.
 Larval stages are rarely seen and occur in decaying foods.
-Once larvae finish feeding, they move to a dryer area near the food source in order to change into their puparia stage.
+Once larvae finish feeding, they move to a dryer area near the food source in order to change into their puparium stage.
 Adults emerge within a few days, light in color at first, but darkening to a brownish/yellow color.
 Several of the fruit fly species are distinguishable by their red eyes, although they can be a bit difficult to see considering that adult fruit flies are only 3-4mm in length.
 A complete life cycle averages 10 – 15 days depending on the temperature.

 Fruit fly management is typically fairly simple since the most important step is to identify sources and remove them.
 The only complication comes in when sources are overlooked and breeding and feeding are allowed to continue.
 A few key areas to check include

 - bottles or glasses containing small quantities of milk, soda, and or fruit juice.